ZEISS-PiWeb/PiWeb-Plot-Extension/index.md

 **size [`Size`](#size)**

 The x- and y radius of the underlying ellipse on which the arc segment is based on.
-In case the ellipse is too small to span an arc between the startpoint and the endpoint, it will be scaled until it fits, preserving the aspect ratio of the ellipse.
+In case the ellipse is too small to span an arc between the start point and the end point, it will be scaled until it fits, preserving the aspect ratio of the ellipse.

 **angle `number`**